-Students that are approved for travel abroad, have met the deadline, and will travel under an umbrella consortium agreement will be allowed to use institutional aid (applicable gift and loan) for the experience and will be charged current BVU tuition and room and board charges.
+Students that are approved for travel abroad, have met the deadline, and will travel under an umbrella consortium agreement may be allowed to use some institutional aid (applicable gift and loan) for the experience and will be charged current BVU tuition and room and board charges.
 The host institution will bill BVU for the appropriate expenses, which will be paid from the charges paid by the student.
-The student will remain responsible for any charges that may exceed current BVU charges.
+The student will remain responsible for any charges that remain.
 Students who will not travel under an existing consortium agreement may use all aid, but federal and state aid cannot be provided until the host school has returned the appropriate consortium agreement.
 In both situations where there is an approved experience, the student will remain enrolled as a BVU student.
 Once a transcript is received for the credit earned through the travel experience, that credit will replace BVU credit on a transcript.

 Students that have been approved for travel, but have either failed to meet the application deadline for study abroad or will be participating in the Semester at Sea Program or the Columbia College Second City Program, will have the option of remaining a BVU student for the semester of travel, in which case, the student will be billed for current BVU tuition (room and board will be charged for all travel abroad experiences but will not be charged for the Semester at Sea or Second City Program), or can chose to take a leave of absence and pay the host school’s tuition, and any applicable room and board.
 Those students that remain a BVU student will have credit earned through the host school/organization replace BVU credit once a transcript is received.
 If the student remains enrolled through BVU, we will pay the host school’s charges, as billed, from the payment made to BVU.
 The student will not be allowed to use institutional aid in any of these situations, but will be allowed to use federal aid, when applicable.
 If the student remains enrolled through BVU, they may also use state aid for the experience; state aid cannot be provided if the student doesn’t remain enrolled through BVU.
 If the student takes a leave of absence, he/she will not be enrolled at BVU.
-As such, our Registrar’s Office will notify the National Student Loan Clearinghouse of the student’s exit.
+As such, our Registrar’s Office will notify the National Student Loan Data System of the student’s exit.
 It is hoped that the host institution will provide a full time enrollment status to the Clearinghouse for the semester, but that is not guaranteed.

 It is assumed that even though a student may not physically be in attendance and BVU, we have nonetheless incurred expenses related to the travel experience, hence the decision to charge our rates for the semester, when applicable.